snehajose242007-cmd/DNA-Sequence-Classification-ML/README.md

 # 🧬 DNA Sequence Classification Using Machine Learning

-##  Project Overview
+##  Overview

-This project focuses on classifying DNA sequences using Machine Learning techniques.
+This Hads-on session focuses on classifying DNA sequences using Machine Learning techniques.
 It demonstrates an end-to-end machine learning workflow, including data preprocessing, feature engineering, model training, prediction, and performance evaluation using Python and Scikit-learn.

-This project was completed as part of the **Data Science Bootcamp Internship at IIIT Kottayam**.
+This session was completed as part of the **Data Science Bootcamp Internship at IIIT Kottayam**.

 ---